As we end week 10, I find we are into a routine of

 motorhome

-or 5th wheeler so there is ample room for our little home sweet home plus the car and still leaves room for the outside table under the trees.
+or 5th wheeler so there is ample room for our little home

 In the afternoon we ventured back to the Mindil